Truncuso/microbot-private/devNode.md

       - Search world point coordinate from OSRS wiki, use scrapper tool utility
       - Use teleportation configured by the user and available > filter which teleportations are available
     - Navigate to current active quest step
-      - Get player's current active quest, use quest helper plugin to determine current quest step, area to navigate to, or NPC to navigate to, or no navigation necessary
+      - Get player's current active quest, use quest helper plugin to determine current quest step, area to navigate to, or NPC to navigate to, or no navigation necessary -> Mqeuster already have this ?
       - Also use the scrapper for getting the world point coordinates
       - When we have to navigate to an NPC, do the RunLite objects have the saved world point?